docker-archive/global-hack-day-3/FlockerProfiles/README.md

 - ``default``: the application does not care about storage characteristics.
 We manifest cheapest storage option for this profile.
 - ``gold``: the application cares about performance.
 We provide suitable storage that will satisfy application's performance needs.

-## As an application, or a scheduler, where do request a profile?
+## Single click activation

-We recommend driving profiles using Docker Compose via Docker Flocker plugin.
+We recommend using profiles with Docker Compose via Docker Flocker plugin.

 Examples: